ucsb-cs32/s20/_lectures/lect06.md

 ![Hash Table](hashTable.png)

+* Examples of hashing applications:
+	* As a data structure (search)
+	* Cryptography:
+		* password verification
+		* file verification

 * Hashing is very efficient for searching for data in an array.
 	* Recall binary search: O(log n) search time (if elements are sorted).
 	* Linear search: O(n) search time.